 One of things I learnt was that he had written: "Everything is motion."

-He seems to have been saying that the world can be seen as made up of matter and energy interacting, with constantly changing features and relationships.
+He seems to have been saying that the world can be seen as matter and energy interacting and constantly changing features and relationships.

 I suspect that if he were alive today, he would agree that